fuelingtheweb/save-commands-plus/README.md

-# Save-commands package for Atom editor
+# save-commands-plus package for Atom editor

 This package allows you to define parametrized shell commands to be automatically run, in sequence, whenever a file matching glob pattern is saved.
 This effectively eliminates the need for file watchers, and simplifies your build process.
 You can define as many globs and commands as you want.
-The command(s) and their output will be displayed in a panel at the bottom of the screen.
-Hit 'Esc' to dismiss the panel.
+The command(s) and their output will be displayed in a dock at the bottom of the screen.
+Hit 'Esc' to dismiss the dock.

+*Note:* This package is a fork of the original "save-commands" package created by Jason Hunt (JsonHunt) that can be found [here](https://github.com/JsonHunt/save-commands).
+Updates have been made to make it more user friendly and work with Atom's new dock system.

 ### How to use